Giselesoubeiga/Password-Generator/README.md

 # Password-Genenerator
-This is a Password Generartor buil with html css and JavaScript
+This is a Password Generartor build with html css and JavaScript

 <h1>Description</h1>
 This project is a random password generator.
 To execute, click the "Generate Password" button and enter the conditions of your password: